exhuma/schmackhaft/README.md

 ![Preferences](docs/screenshots/options.png "Preferences")

+## Adding Bookmarks

+Currently it is _only_ possible to get bookmarks from an external JSON file.
+An example use-case is to load it from a GitHub repository.

+An option to add bookmarks directly via the extension will be added in the future.

 ## Bookmark Collections

 The extension aims to provide support for multiple collections from which to draw un when browsing the bookmarks.
-This currently (in version 0.3) this only supports external JSON files and the bookmarks stored in the browser.
+This currently (in version 0.3) only supports external JSON files and the bookmarks stored in the browser.
 Collection support is flexible in the source code and additional collections can be added fairly easily.